hangrybear666/07-devops-bootcamp__docker/README.md

 	c.
 You can connect to your java application by accessing `localhost:8080`

-2. To run a mysql db and phpmyadmin with docker compose locally
+2. To run a mysql db and phpmyadmin with docker compose

 	```
 	cd exercises